brianbuccola/brianbuccola.github.io/about.md

 [École Normale Supérieure][ens] in Paris.
 Before that, I was a postdoctoral fellow at the [Language, Logic, and Cognition Center][llcc] of the [Hebrew University of Jerusalem][huji].
-Before that, I did my PhD at [McGill University][mcgill].
+Before that, I did my PhD at [McGill University][mcgill] in Montreal.
 And before that, I studied math and classics (Latin and Ancient Greek) at [Loyola University Chicago][luc].
 I am originally from New Orleans, Louisiana.

 [lscp]: http://www.lscp.net/
 [cnrs]: http://www.cnrs.fr/